My Spouse is Hiding Assets – What Can I Do?

 Published on December 1st, 2020 and updated on August 19th, 2021

 In many cases, when a marriage starts to deteriorate, spouses start doubting their partner’s intentions and may even be afraid of the spouse hiding assets.
 This suspicion can arise for many reasons, such as exclusion or the lack of involvement in financial management during the relationship by one spouse.
-When this fear of hiding assets in divorce is justified, it could mean legal problems later on if there was no prior agreement detailing these specifics before things started going downhill with your husband/wife.
+When this fear is justified, it could mean legal problems later on if there was no prior agreement detailing these specifics before things started going downhill with your ex-partner.

 Family law matters often involve complex corporate structures, and it is not uncommon for one party to assert that the other is hiding assets ‘behind a corporate veil’.